dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 ### 1. Remove Assembly Reference

-For projects using MSTest v1 through assembly references, it’s common to find references to the following DLLs:
+For projects using MSTest v1 through assembly references, there are a reference to the following DLL:

 - `Microsoft.VisualStudio.QualityTools.UnitTestFramework`